Demonic722/synx-zshs/README.md

 ## Usage

-`nds-files-only.sh` - `./nds-files-only.sh <directory>` to remove all non-NDS files in a specified directory
+`nds-files-only.sh` - `./nds-files-only.sh <directory>` to remove all non-NDS files from a specified directory